Consensys/doc.web3signer/.github/ISSUE_TEMPLATE/content_issue.md

 Report Web3Signer software issues at https://github.com/consensys/web3signer.
 Report documentation tool issues using the "Documentation tool bug report" template.

-Before creating an issue, did use the search field in the documentation to find what you're looking for?
+Before creating an issue, did you use the search field in the documentation to find what you're looking for?
 -->

 ## Describe the bug